Srujana-Vaddi/FUTURE_ML_01/README.md

 ## Overview

 This project is a Machine Learning based Sales Forecasting system developed as part of the Future Interns ML Task 1.

-The project predicts sales values using historical sales data and the Random Forest Regression algorithm.
+This project predicts sales in future based on previous sale records, recognizing patterns in sales predicts future sales using

+Random Forest Regression.

 # Technologies Used